-The options with dual channel feedback are numerous and can provide a highly valuable level of nuance and customization to your rehab programs.
+The options for dual channel feedback application are numerous and can provide a valuable level of customization to your rehab programs.
 Now that the ideas are flowing, get creative with your dual channel applications – and don’t forget to tag us on social so we can see what you’re up to!
 If you need a refresher on Single vs. Dual Channel Modes, check out our Settings training video HERE!

 For More Ideas, Join our Email List